A maximal $L_p$-regularity theory to initial value problems with time measurable nonlocal operators generated by additive processes

 where $y^{(\alpha)}:=y(1_{\alpha=1}1_{|y|\leq1}+1_{\alpha\in(1,2)})$, the L\'evy measure $\nu(dy)$ satisfying for $\alpha\in(0,2)$,

 and $\nu_i^{\alpha}$ ($i=1,2$) are L\'evy measures of two $\alpha$-stable processes taking the form

-Here $\bS^{d-1}$ is the unit sphere centered at the origin in $\bR^d$ and $\Sigma_i$ is a non-degenerate finite measure on $\bS^{d-1}$.
+Here $\bS^{d-1}$ is the unit sphere centered at the origin in $\mathbb{R}^d$ and $\Sigma_i$ is a non-degenerate finite measure on $\bS^{d-1}$.
 The operator $\cL^{\nu}$ given in \eqref{2020081501} has a nice scaling property since the two L\'evy measures $\nu^\alpha_1$ and $\nu^\alpha_2$ satisfy

 This result is obtained on the basis of the scaling property.
 However, it is not expected that nonlocal operators have scaling properties in general.
 Thus it is natural to consider problems with non-scalable or weak-scalable operators.
 Note that to discuss an optimal regularity of solutions to equation with these operators, a variant of classical Bessel-potential spaces are required since the classical Bessel-potential space only fit to strongly scalable operators.
 Similarly, the classical Besov space is not appropriate to handle the initial data from a point of view of optimal regularity.
-Recently, there appeared to be a few results handling weak-scaling nonlocal operators in variants of Bessel-potential spaces and Besove spaces.
+Recently, there appeared to be a few results handling weak-scaling nonlocal operators in variants of Bessel-potential spaces and Besov spaces.
 For instance, in \cite{mikulevivcius2017p,mikulevivcius2019cauchy}, authors considered the solvability of the problem with nonlocal operators in different frequency scaled Bessel-potential space (so called $\psi$-potential space) and Besov space.
 More precisely, under certain conditions on L\'evy measures so called assumptions $A_0(\sigma)$, $\textbf{D}(\kappa,l)$ and $\textbf{B}(\kappa,l)$ (see Remark \ref{20.06.29.15.35}), they obtained the maximal $L_p$-regularity result to the Cauchy problem

 where $L$ is a nonlocal operator of the form of \eqref{2020081501}, and $f$ and $u_0$ are in a $\psi$-Bessel potential space and a scaled Besov space, respectively.
-However, they did not consider time-varying nonlocal operators.
+However, they did not consider time-dependent nonlocal operators.

 There are also some results handling time dependent weak-scaling nonlocal operators.
 One of the simplest form of time dependent nonlocal operators is a stable-like operator, defined by

 where $\alpha\in(0,2)$, $a$ is a nonnegative measurable function and $y^{(\alpha)}:=y(1_{\alpha=1}1_{|y|\leq1}+1_{\alpha\in(1,2)})$.
 One can consider the related Cauchy problem